EricLambrecht/timecalc.js/README.md

 ===========

 ### Usage:
-First: Include jQuery and timecalc.js:
+1. Include jQuery and timecalc.js:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.0/jquery.min.js"></script>
 <script src="js/timecalc.js"></script>
 ```

-1. Let timecalc do all the work:
+2. Let timecalc do all the work:

 ```javascript
 $('#time-input').timecalc( $('#time-output') );
 ```

-The total time is now bind to '#time-output'.
+The total time is now bind to `$('#time-output')`.
 It will be refreshed in as soon as the input changes.

-2. Or customize it:
+3. Or customize it:
 ```javascript
 $('#time-input').timecalc();
 $('#time-input').on('timecalcupdate', function ( event ) {